Facet joint: Conservative treatment

 Conservative treatment of facet joint arthritis involves physical therapy or osteopathic medicine, with muscle strengthening, correction of posture, and biomechanics being the key.

 Corticosteroid injections

 Corticosteroid injections into the joint space may provide temporary pain relief anywhere from days to several months.
 With repeated injections, sometimes the patient may experience a more permanent improvement in their symptoms.
 Steroid injections are typically performed under image guidance to ensure accuracy given the complex shape and deep location of the facet.
 Some patients do not benefit from corticosteriod injections.

 Ablation

 Radiofrequency ablation or lesioning, also known as rhizolysis, can be used to give longer lasting relief by destroying the nerves that supply the facet joint (medial branch nerves).
 Current guidelines as per the International Spine Intervention Society require two successful medial branch blocks before progressing to a radiofrequency ablation.

 Surgery

-Surgery, in the form of a facetectomy, can be performed in certain cases, particularly when the nerve root is affected.
+Surgery involving the facet joint often includes procedures such as facetectomy to decompress neural structures in cases of nerve root impingement.

+A motion-preserving alternative to spinal fusion is total facet arthroplasty.
+One device, the Total Posterior Spine (TOPS) System, replaces the facet joint complex while allowing controlled motion in flexion, extension, lateral bending, and rotation.
+In a prospective randomized controlled trial involving patients with grade I degenerative spondylolisthesis and lumbar stenosis, treatment with the TOPS System resulted in higher clinical success rates, improved functional outcomes, and preservation of segmental motion compared with transforaminal lumbar interbody fusion (TLIF).
+The device received premarket approval from the U.S. Food and Drug Administration (FDA) in 2023.
+The FDA approval included labeling that indicated superiority to fusion in clinical outcomes.